scientific-python/social-media/README.md

 ## Names

-Ideally, our handle on social media would be scientific-python, but several services have different naming limitations.

 When creating a new account, here are the preferred names (the first being the most desirable):

-scientific-python
-scientific.python
+- scientific.python
-scientific_python
+- scientific_python
-ScientificPython
-scientific-py
-scientific.py
+- scientific.py
-scientific_py
+- scientific_py

+We aim for consistency, but avoid dashes (like in our domain name) because most social media platforms won't allow it.
+On platforms that don't allow any of the above, use:

+- ScientificPython
-ScientificPy
+- ScientificPy